Characters

 The Lily (1965 -)

-The Dreamer’s good friend; in love with him
+The Dreamer’s close friend; in love with him

 The Dreamer’s Requiem (Prologue)

-The year is 1989 and it’s a day like many others.
-Time has started to set the sun while The Dreamer is on a train ride home with a busy mind, confused about how he feels about his day.
-He’s met someone close to him and feels that they had a pretty good time, like they usually always do.
-It was nice… But something keeps holding him back from truly enjoying those memories from just a few hours back.
-As soon as it was over, it was all back to normal.
+The year is 1989, and it’s a day like many others.
+The sun is beginning to set as The Dreamer rides the train home, his mind restless—unsure of how he feels about his day.
+He met someone close to him, and it felt like they had a pretty good time, just as they always do.
+It was nice… but something keeps holding him back from truly enjoying the memories from just a few hours ago.
+As soon as it was over, everything went back to normal.

-Once home, The Dreamer experiences a déjà vu.
-Maybe it’s the feeling of that author on TV who seems to be speaking to him.
-Or maybe it’s just the feeling of coming back home from whatever routine has contributed to make the hours pass.
-There seems to be a message left for him from a missed phone call.
-He knows it’s her, she must have arrived home before he did.
-She sounds like she always does, so optimistic and hopeful about life.
-A feeling that feels somewhat familiar to him, yet far gone by now.
+Once home, The Dreamer experiences a sense of déjà vu.
+Maybe it’s the author on TV who seems to be speaking directly to him.
+Or maybe it’s just the feeling of returning home after another day lost to routine.
+A message awaits him—a missed call.
+He knows it’s her.
+She must have arrived home before he did.
+Her voice sounds the same as always—so optimistic and hopeful about life.
+A feeling that once felt familiar to him, yet now seems so distant.

-It’s getting late as The Dreamer tries to get rid of the confusion about the rendezvous with The Lily earlier that day.
-He can tell that she cares a big deal about him.
-But he is so unable to open up and truly feel connected to anybody else, that the name he usually whispers before going to bed is the one of another…
+It’s getting late as The Dreamer wrestles with his thoughts, trying to make sense of his meeting with The Lily earlier that day.
+He can tell that she cares deeply about him.
+But he is unable to open up, unable to truly connect with anyone.
+Because the name he whispers before falling asleep… is not hers.

 Empty Days

-It’s a new day or just yet another one.
-Another day of displaying isolation towards other people.
-An entire night has passed, and yet he finds himself still immersed in the thoughts from yesterday.
+It’s a new day—or just another one.
+Another day of isolating himself from others.
+An entire night has passed, yet he still finds himself trapped in the same thoughts as yesterday.

-But somehow, the relation he shares with The Lily is for him maybe more of a way to simulate a past relationship.
-A past life and the desire of reuniting with The Rose that passed away 15 years prior to these current events.
-This passed away soul, the big love of his life that he misses is what keeps The Dreamer empty.
-The same state he was in before meeting her.
+But somehow, his relationship with The Lily is perhaps more of a way to relive a past love—a past life—and to cling to the desire of reuniting with The Rose, who passed away fifteen years ago.
+This lost soul—the great love of his life—haunts him, leaving him empty.
+The same emptiness he carried long before he met her.

 When Shadows Call